-numberboardstack [integer]
+{numberboardstack integer}

-The number of daughter cards stacked at the specified SRAM locations.
-Integer can be 1 or 2 and applies to all connector locations (the stack depth must be the same at all locations).
+The number of SRAM daughter cards stacked at the specified RAM location.
+Integer is 1 or 2 for an SRAM installed on a HAPS-70 Series system and 1, 2, or 4 for an SRAM installed on a HAPS-60 Series system.
+The integer value specified applies to all connector locations (the stack depth must be the same at all locations).

-type [value]
+{type value}